xgmitt00-220814/Type1toUnicode/README.md

 # Analyzing your PDF files

-As its name implies, Type1toUnicode can repair only Type1 fonts with certain properties.
-So first you need to determine whether your PDF file(s) can even be repaired by it.
+As its name implies, Type1toUnicode can repair only [Type1 fonts](https://www.prepressure.com/fonts/basics/type1) with certain properties.
+So first you need to determine whether your PDF file(s) can even be repaired.
 We specifically designed the script to help you with such an analysis.
 Let's start with its command-line syntax, which is also printed if you run the script without any arguments:

 ```
 the following arguments are required: -p/--pdf_file, -f/--font_map